Materials-Consortia/OPTIMADE/optimade.rst

 A Compound Unit Expression is formed by a sequence of symbols for units and constants separated by a single multiplication ``*`` character.
 Each symbol can also be suffixed by a single ``^`` character followed by a positive or negative integer to indicate the power of the preceding symbol, e.g., ``m^3`` for cubic meter, ``m^-3`` for inverse cubic meter.
 (Positive integers MUST NOT be preceded by a plus sign.)

+Furthermore:

-No whitespace, parentheses, or other symbols than specified above are permitted.
+- No whitespace, parentheses, or other symbols than specified above are permitted.

-The sequence of unit symbols MUST follow this order:

-1. First, all constants and prefixes, i.e., symbols defined to have a numerical value without a unit, in alphabetical order.
-2. Second, all unit symbols in alphabetical order.
+- The unit and constant symbols MUST appear in alphabetical order.

 Physical Unit Definitions
 -------------------------